-Located inside a 51,000-square foot, state-of-the-art building, the National Museum of Wildlife Art in Jackson Hole, Wyoming, attracts thousands of visitors each year.
-Originally founded in 1987, the museum is now comprised of 14 galleries, an outdoor sculpture trail, a library, and a variety of other facilities that are dedicated to preserving and showcasing wildlife art from around the world.
-Just a 15-minute drive from the Bentwood Inn, guests can spend an afternoon at the museum and learn more about natural history, art conservation, wildlife biology, and much more.
-Here are some of our favorite things to see at the National Museum of Wildlife Art.
+Located inside a 51,000-square foot, state-of-the-art building, the National Museum of Wildlife Art attracts thousands of visitors each year.
+Fourteen galleries, an outdoor sculpture trail, a library, and a variety of other facilities dedicated to preserving wildlife from around the world now comprise the museum.
+Guests can spend an afternoon at the museum and learn more about natural history, art conservation, wildlife biology, and much more!
+Here are a few things that you must see at the National Museum of Wildlife Art.

 Spend a Day at the National Museum of Wildlife Art

-Featuring over 550 artists and 5,000 items, the museum’s extensive collection explores the history of wildlife in the American West through art.
-The works date from 2500 b.c. to present day and feature a wide variety of media, including paintings, sculpture, photography, and more.
+The National Museum of Wildlife Art’s extensive collection of over 550 artists and 5,000 items explores the history of wildlife in the American West through art.
+The works date from 2500 B.C. to present-day and feature a wide variety of media, including paintings, sculpture, photography, and more.
 Although the collection is primarily European and American pieces, the museum recently acquired works from Africa and New Zealand.

-Designed by award-winning landscape architect Walter Hood, the three-quarter mile sculpture trail is a must-see when you visit the museum.
-In addition to breathtaking views of the surrounding area, the trail features nearly 30 works of art in a variety of styles and even offers live music, theater, yoga, and other programs throughout the year.
-The trail is free and open to the public.
+Designed by award-winning landscape architect Walter Hood, the three-quarter-mile sculpture trail is a must-see when visiting the museum.
+In addition to breathtaking views of the surrounding area, the trail features nearly 30 works of art in various styles.
+It even offers live music, theater, yoga, and other programs throughout the year.
+The path is free and open to the public.

-Each September, the museum hosts Western Visions, the facility’s largest and longest-running fundraiser that’s comprised of multiple events.
+Each September, the museum hosts Western Visions, the facility’s most significant and longest-running fundraiser that’s comprised of multiple events.
 Guests can attend an artist party, luncheon, and even a silent auction that features a wide selection of art for sale, with proceeds benefiting the museum.
-This year’s fundraiser kicks off on September 7, 2016, and runs through October 9, 2016.

 Other Great Museum Attractions